 Many people like to bring their own tools; however for most of the jobs we will have available the tools needed for the projects.
 In most cases the materials you need to complete the jobs are provided and will be on site.
-(VBS materials are not provided and typically are carried with the teams or purchased locally by the teams).
+(VBS materials are not provided and typically are carried with the teams or purchases locally by the teams).

-No, but helpful.
-In most cases returning teams and associate staff provide the experience necessary to manage projects closely and train new teams.
+No, (but helpful) in most cases returning teams and Associate Staff provide the experience necessary to manage projects closely and train new teams.
 It is recommended that all new teams attend the Project Orientation Trip (POT).
 Training and planning information will be presented during the trip in order to better prepare each team for the mission project.
-Most if not all returning team leaders and associate staff attend the POT each year.
+Most if not all returning team leaders and Associate Staff attend the POT each year.

-Possibly, depending on the nature of the disability and the housing facility, we will gladly discuss this in more detail with anyone interested on a site-specific basis.
+Possibly, depending on the nature of the disability and the housing facility, we will gladly discuss this in more detail with anyone interested on a site specific basis.

 We strongly recommend that new teams attend the POT planning and training sessions where they will receive information about the area, cross cultural missions, and plan their mission week.
-(Additional resources will be included in the team leader materials and a team devotional will be provided).
+(Additional resources will be included in the Team Leader materials and a team devotional will be provided).

 Learn more about this project with these web links and downloads: